-Google Ads management can often be a complicated and confusing process that involves regularly checking every keyword to make sure you’re getting the best ROI.
+Google Ads management can often be a complicated process that involves regularly checking every keyword to make sure you’re getting the best ROI.

-There are many ways to optimise and change campaigns, but one of the simplest solutions is often overlooked by many PPC managers.
+There are many ways to optimize and change campaigns, but one of the simplest solutions is often overlooked by many PPC managers.

-To help you understand negative keywords lists better and to show you their power, we’ve made an in-depth guide on how anyone can utilise negative keywords in their own campaigns.
+To help you understand negative keywords lists better and to show you their power, we’ve made an in-depth guide on how anyone can utilize negative keywords in their own campaigns.

 What Are Negative Keywords?

 Negative keywords are a way of telling Google what keywords you don’t want your ad to show for.
 In fact, Google explains them as:

 A type of keyword that prevents your ad from being triggered by a specific word or phrase.

 How does it work?
 Well, it’s fairly simple.

 If you add a negative keyword to your campaign, you’re telling Google not to show your ad for any search term containing that keyword depending on the match type (phrase match, exact match, broad match).